 PCORI Fee Increase for Health Plans

-On November 5, 2018, the Internal Revenue Service (IRS) released Notice 2018-85 to announce that the health plan Patient-Centered Outcomes Research Institute (PCORI) fee for plan years ending between October 1, 2018 and September 30, 2019 will be $2.45 per plan participant.
-This is an increase from the prior year’s fee of $2.39 due to an inflation adjustment.
+On November 4, the IRS released Notice 2016-64 to announce that the health plan Patient-Centered Outcomes Research Institute (PCORI) fee for plan years ending between October 1, 2016 and September 30, 2017 is $2.26 per plan participant.

 The Affordable Care Act created the PCORI to study clinical effectiveness and health outcomes.
 To finance the nonprofit institute’s work, a small annual fee — commonly called the PCORI fee — is charged on group health plans.

 The fee is an annual amount multiplied by the number of plan participants.
-The dollar amount of the fee is based on the ending date of the plan year.
-For instance:
+The dollar amount of the fee is based on the ending date of the plan year: